 This is a beautiful, brand new seven-bedroom chalet in a perfect position, just seconds from the pistes.

 All that hasn’t changed is its position.
-Part of the very exclusive La Légettaz area above the Club Med, Lucaval is precisely 20 seconds’ walk from the start of the skiing (we timed it).
+Part of the very exclusive La Légettaz area above the Club Med, Lucaval is precisely 20 seconds’ walk from the edge of the skiing (we timed it).
 At the start of the day you make the easy glide across the M piste to the Solaise or Olympique bubbles, the Rogoney charlift or the Légettaz poma, or our favourite, the Bellevarde Express chair.
 And at the end of the day, you ski from Solaise to 50m from the chalet.
-If it doesn’t suit you to finish up on Solaise, the Rogoney chair is always the last lift to close, making it possible to traverse home from every direction, the free Train Bleu bus stops just by the chalet, and from 5.30pm until 8.00pm our own Land Rover shuttle runs from the Tourist Office to the door.
+If it doesn’t suit you to finish up on Solaise, the Rogoney chair is always the last lift to close, making it possible to traverse home from every direction, the free Train Bleu bus stops just by the chalet, and from 17.30 until 20.00 our own Land Rover shuttle runs from the Tourist Office to the door.

 Bedrooms 6 and 7 are in an annexe attached to the back of the main building.
 Bedroom 6 has a double bed, bedroom 7 a single, and these rooms can accommodate a maximum of two people using the rooms either as two singles, or one double room (when used as a double, the single room is then just a good place to stash your suitcases for the week).
 The annexe has its own separate entrance a short walk around the chalet from the main door.
-This will suit returning revellers who won’t have to tiptoe past the doors of sensibly slumbering chalet colleagues, but can crash back to the annexe via their own entrance without detection.
-Ideal for mixed parties.

 The photos above are obviously not of this exact chalet, since it is being rebuilt as we write, but show very similar rooms created by the same excellent interior designer.
 The exterior photos are rather beautiful computer-generated mock-ups of the new chalet in its actual location.
 We’ll replace all these photographs with the real thing as we get them, but beware: if you wait until you can see the chalet before you book it, you’ll probably miss it.
-Chalet Lucaval is going to sell like little loaves, as the French say.
+Chalet Lucaval is selling like little loaves, as the French say.